qr kod na stranku

 old-age dependency ratio202338.8

-demographic pyramid ITH5 Emilia-Romagna
+population pyramid of ITH5 Emilia-Romagna

 Employment by sectors, Emilia-Romagna